Stop Waiting for the Other Shoe To Drop

 How Somatic Therapy Helps

 Trauma teaches you painful lessons about yourself—lessons that were never true to begin with.
-You might:

 How Somatic Therapy Helps